elmangau/stockchat/readme.md

 ## Publishing with DotNet command line tool

-You can generate a production ready deploy for the Mangau Stock Chat Demo application running the following command in PowerShel.
+You can generate a production ready deploy for the Mangau Stock Chat Demo application running the following command in Power Shell.
 You must be on the folder that contains the Mangau.Demos.StockChat.sln file.

 ```
 dotnet publish -c Release --force -v n -o ./Mangau.Demos.StockChat.Web.Deploy ./Mangau.Demos.StockChat.Web/Mangau.Demos.StockChat.Web.csproj
 ```

-The ./Mangau.Demos.StockChat.Web.Deploy folder will contain the files need to install the application on a production machine.
+The ./Mangau.Demos.StockChat.Web.Deploy folder will contain the files needed to install the application on a production machine.

 ## Main Database